Docs

 }

-For more advanced queries, you should consider building your query objects with jOOQ.
+For more advanced queries, you should consider building your query classes with jOOQ.
 Since both jOOQ and JPA use the same data source, nothing prevents you from combining both technologies.
-In fact, using JPA to store and retrieve complete entities, and jOOQ for everything else has turned out to be a good combination in real-world Vaadin projects.
+In fact, using JPA to store and retrieve complete entities, and jOOQ for everything else is a good combination in real-world Vaadin projects.